smbwain/apme/doc/docs/api.md

 ## .expressJsonApiRouter(options)

-Returns express router, which could be used as express middleware in app.use method.
+Return express router, which could be used as express middleware in app.use method.

 - options: Object = {}
     - url: string = "/" - Url to your api endpoint.